Bow Bowing

 Table Chart PROFILE FAQ

-Bow Bowing's residents are extremely healthy with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts
+Bow Bowing's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

 Frequently Asked Questions - Health